Give a Year, Gain a Lifetime of Love

 What makes a successful volunteer?

-Successful volunteers are cooperative, flexible and very patient.
-They have a strong work ethic and are able to adapt to a different cultural environment, including working with people from around the world.
-They are respectful of their host country and its culture, and have a positive attitude to share with the children.
+Successful volunteers are cooperative, flexible, and patient.
+They have a strong work ethic and can adapt to a different cultural environment, including working with people from around the world.
+Volunteers are expected to be respectful of their host country and its culture and to bring a positive attitude to share with the children.

 Is there an age requirement?